Transferring Property to and from an LLC

-If you have a Limited Liability Company, it is often advantageous to transfer your property to or from an LLC.
-Your LLC may protect you from any claims that might be asserted against your real estate property.
+Transferring Texas real estate property to or from an LLC may be advantageous providing that the proper legal documentation and compliance with state requirements have been met.
+Your LLC may protect you from any claims that might be asserted against your property.
 Furthermore, your LLC may help protect the property from claims that are asserted against you personally.
+We cover the legal requirements for LLC transfers in Texas below.

 BEWARE: If there is a mortgage on the property, you may be required to obtain the prior written consent from the mortgage company BEFORE you transfer the property to the LLC.